tsconfig.json

 – By default, TypeScript type-checks all .d.ts

 files.
-This is normally not necessary but helps when hand-writing .d.ts
+This is normally not necessary but helps when a project contains hand-written .d.ts

 skipLibCheck:true